MohamedSaidEl-Sayed/Mohamed-Said-Portfolio/README.md

 ### 🎬 Videos
 ![Videos](https://github.com/MohamedSaidEl-Sayed/Al-Araby/blob/main/Demo_ScreenShots/Videos.png)

 ---

+## 🤝 Contributing

+Contributions are welcome!
+To contribute:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request
+---

 **⭐ If you find this project helpful, please consider giving it a star on GitHub!**